yushangdi/par-filtered-graph-clustering/README.md

 ## Input

 The input to both implementations is a symmetric matrix.
-The format of the file is space separated numbers.
+The format of the file is a binary file with $n^2$ double numbers.
 An example file is in the `dataset` folder.

 ## Datasets